|Specific Health Concerns|

 Plan for Healing

 • Consume three ½ cup servings of cooked legumes daily (pinto, kidney, black, garbanzo, great northern beans, lentils, black-eyed peas, etc.).
 It is important to have three servings spread throughout the day, not just a total of 1 and ½ cups daily.
 The frequency is the key in lowering cholesterol through the elimination of bile.
-For those who prefer to supplement with soluble fiber, take three 2 teaspoon servings of the recommended product daily.
+For those who prefer to supplement with soluble fiber, use psyllium husk seed or powder.
+Two teaspoons psyllium is equal to ½ cup legumes.

 • Eliminate caffeine from your diet.
 If you have a fairly high intake of caffeine, I suggest weaning from the caffeine instead of an abrupt withdrawal.
 Caffeine withdrawal can precipitate angina pain.
 Wean by reducing caffeine by 25% for two weeks.
 Then take another 25% reduction for two weeks, and so on until you no longer consume any caffeine.